island-is/island.is/libs/auth-api-lib/seeders/README.md

 - `displayName` will be shown to the user when they are authenticating to this client.
 - `description` should describe the purpose of the client.
 Not shown to the user.
 - `contactNationalId` and `contactEmail` default to Digital Iceland and it's technical contact.
 - `grantTypes` specifies which token grant flows the client can use.
-Defaults to `['client_credentials']` for `machine` and `web` clients, `['authorization_code']` for `spa` and `native` clients.
+Defaults to `['client_credentials']` for `machine` clients, `['authorization_code']` for `spa`, `web` and `native` clients.
-- `allowedScopes` lists the scopes this client can request.
-Should include `openid` and any identity and api scopes that the client needs access to.
+- `allowedScopes` lists the identity and/or api scopes this client can request.
+Machine clients should not request any identity scopes but `spa`, `web` and `native` clients usually request the `openid` and `profile` scopes.
+All clients can request api scopes.
 - `supportDelegations` toggles whether users can authenticate to this client with delegations (legal guardians, procuring holders and custom delegations).
+- `delegations` specifies which types of delegations are allowed by the client.
 - `redirectUri` should specify the list of allowed redirect uris for each environment.
+Required for any client using the `authorization_code` grant type.
 - `postLogoutRedirectUri` is where the user should be redirected to after logging out.

-{% hint style="info" %}
+If no url is specified the user will be redirected to island.is frontpage

 The module export must be named `up` so Sequelize picks it up.
 You don't need to define `down` exports.
 All migrations should be one directional and backwards compatible and never need a rollback.
-{% endhint %}

 ### Creating scopes